-- Opt for organically grown, fresh, ripe and brightly colored berries.
+- Opt for organically grown, fresh, ripe and brightly coloured berries.

 - Do not take berry supplements without consulting with your doctor.

-- Do not consume raw elder berries owing to presence of cyanide in their seeds.
-Always opt for elder berry juice .
+- Do not consume raw elder berries owing to the presence of cyanide in their seeds.
+Always opt for elder berry juice

 - Do not consume berry juices with additives or extra sugar as that will mar the purpose of its intake.

-Gout is an arthritic condition caused due to high content of uric acid and its deposition in the joints thus leading to pain and inflammation.
-NSAIDs are the normally administered drugs to treat the patients of gout.
+Gout is an arthritic condition caused due to a high content of uric acid and its deposition in the joints thus leading to pain and inflammation.
+NSAIDs are the normally administered drugs to treat the patients with gout.